alexiskhoury/sensors-average/README.md

-# Intelligent sensors average value computation
+# Intelligent Sensors Average Value Computation

 This is a node-red node that computes a reliable and representative average/mean value of sensors process value.
 This node will automatically discard faulty, excluded or buggy sensors that are having process values beyond a pre-defined threshold when compared to the average value of all sensors.
 Values of all sensors are integrated over time and compared to the mean value on a cyclic basis.
 The logic can be used to compute an average value of radiation sensors or temperature senors dispateched on a PV plant.

+I coded also this logic in IEC-61131-3 language [check on my website][1]

 ## Usage